-At Flora Gardens, we have combined the content of the primary curriculum into a topic-based approach for each year level.
-This ensures that all content is adequately covered for depth while also ensuring that pupils are engaged, immersed in a theme and making links in their learning across subjects.
+At Flora Gardens, we have combined the content of the new DfE curriculum into an individualised values-led, creatively integrated approach for each year group.
+Our 5 values of trust, fulfilment, respect, choosing your attitude and adventure lead each creative curriculum whilst ensuring that all statutory content is adequately covered for depth and engagement.
 Underlying all topics are the four fundamental British values of democracy, the rule of law, respecting others and individual liberty.

 * Year 1’s trip to Fulham Palace Toy Exhibition as part of the Toys and Games topic.

 * Year 2’s visit to St Paul’s Cathedral as part of the ‘Fire!
 Fire!’ topic.

 * Year 3’s trip to the British Museum to look at Stone Age and Iron Age artefacts.